Anushka394/Breast-Cancer-Detection/README.md

-# Breast Cancer Detection using Machine Learning
+Breast Cancer Detection using Machine Learning

 This project involves building and evaluating several machine learning models to predict whether a breast cancer tumor is malignant or benign based on medical data.
 The primary goal is to apply various classification techniques and analyze their performance using key evaluation metrics.

-This project was developed by following a guided learning path from a **Machine Learning playlist on Unstop**.
+This project was developed by following a guided learning path from a playlist on Unstop.

-## Topics & Concepts Covered
+Topics & Concepts Covered

 This project implements a full machine learning workflow, covering the following key topics: